treojs/idb-factory/Readme.md

 ### global.forceIndexedDB

-It is a specially global variable, which you can define to prior `global.indexedDB`.
+It is a special global variable, which can be defined to prior `global.indexedDB`.

 ```js
 function idb() {